-The National Endowment for the Arts recognizes and supports a wide range of music, from classical to contemporary to America's indigenous jazz.
-It supports both performing ensembles and music presenting institutions including chamber music ensembles, choruses, early music programs, jazz ensembles, music festivals, and symphony orchestras.
+The National Endowment for the Arts is committed to advancing a wide range of music, from classical and contemporary to jazz.
+It supports projects by performing ensembles and music presenting organizations including but not limited to chamber music ensembles, choruses, early music programs, jazz ensembles, music festivals, and symphony orchestras.
 In addition, the National Endowment for the Arts accepts applications from professional artist development programs, artist residencies, and service organizations.

-- Public presentations and performances of artistically excellent works.
+- Development and performances of new musical compositions and innovative works.

-- Performance and educational engagements by NEA Jazz Masters that honor their bodies of work, history, or style; provide understanding of their significance to jazz; and broaden audience awareness of the original American art form.
+- Performances and educational engagements by NEA Jazz Masters that honor their work, history, style and/or significance to jazz; and broaden public awareness of the art form.

 - Domestic touring.

-- Outreach projects that involve diverse communities or that reach new audiences.
+- Community engagement projects that involve diverse communities and/or reach new audiences.

-- Innovative methods of engaging audiences, including collaborations with other organizations, through new models that have the potential to maximize resources and/or the impact on the audience, artists, or the field.
+- Innovative methods of engaging audiences (may include collaborations with other organizations, new approaches that have the potential to increase the impact on audiences, artists, communities, or the field).

 - Recordings of works by American composers.

-- Technology projects such as online resources and libraries which provide public access to musical works.
+- Technology projects such as local broadcasts, online resources, and libraries that provide public access to musical works.